This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 - Shower Robe – for a very long time you will not be able to dry your own back.
 You can either come up with some method such as blow-drying your back or wear a robe for a few minutes to let your body dry naturally.

 - Zip front bras – If you are female you are not going to be able to put a traditional bra on.
 Some women may choose to just not wear one (and most will not wear one for the first several weeks anyway) but for the majority of us, we will need to wear a bra.
 I switched to zippered front bras and never had an issue getting it on once I decided to start wearing one to go to work.

 - Ice – one of the best ways to combat pain from surgery is ice.
 Everyone has a different preference.
 When I asked prior to surgery I was told I would be given an ice machine.
 Then I wasn’t given one!
 Good thing I was prepared.
 So many swear by the ice machines but personally, I prefer ice mats.
 They stay cold for a very long time and are large enough to cover the entire area and I don’t need to disconnect a machine to move.
 I kept ice on my shoulder literally 24/7 for the first 3-4 days.
-As a result, I never needed to use any pain meds – not even over the counter.
+As a result, I only used pain meds the first day.
+After that, not even over-the-counter meds.